grumpychocolate38-design/first-repo/research/linkedin-posts/jiya-kumari.md

 ## Notable Comments
 - None.

-## My Takeaways for Reddit B2B Strategy
+## My Takeaways for Reddit B2B SaaS Strategy
 - **Redefine KPIs**: Shift metrics away from "impressions" and "post counts."
 Focus on organic brand mentions, AI citation frequency, and community sentiment.
 - **Change Your Hiring Criteria**: If you hire an agency, interrogate their methods.
 Demand to see accounts with established histories and ask them how they navigate subreddit moderation rather than how they "bypass" it.
 - **Focus on AI SEO**: Position your brand to appear in organic conversations.
 When AI systems crawl Reddit to answer "What is the best [B2B SaaS solution] for X?", your brand should be a natural part of that consensus.